mdelsole/Haskell-Guide/README.md

   guard (x `mod` 2 == 0)
   return x
 ```
 It's really just a sequence of operations, marked by the ```do``` keyword.
-Note that this isn't a sequence of instructions we're giving our computer.
+Don't think of this as a isn't a sequence of instructions we're giving our computer.
 It's a *chain of operations*.
 The line-by-line aspect is just the order in which these operations are performed.
 Another, more complicated example would be:

 ```
 -- The monad